blessy-hebzeba/data-journal/README.md

 ### My Learning Path

-This is my journal, where I tell you my journey as a technology enthusiast.
+This is my journal that shows you my journey as a data enthusiast.
 You can see here my daily teeny-tiny progresses towards my aspiration.

-I will try to add short notes on my understandings of each topics I learn as well.

 If you find any mistakes in my implementations or notes, or if you have any sugesstions, please leave a comment here or contact me at: